AmirulOm/tensorflow_capi_sample/README.md

 ## Step C: Apply patch to the source code (IMPORTANT!)

-Tensorflow 2.1 source code has a bug that will make you build failed.
+Tensorflow 2.1 source code has a bug that will make you fail to build it.
 Refer to this [issue](https://github.com/clearlinux/distribution/issues/1151).
-The fix is to apply patch [here](https://github.com/clearlinux-pkgs/tensorflow/blob/master/Add-grpc-fix-for-gettid.patch).
-I included a file in this repo that can be use as the patch.
+The fix is to apply a patch [here](https://github.com/clearlinux-pkgs/tensorflow/blob/master/Add-grpc-fix-for-gettid.patch).
+I included a file in this repository that can be used as the patch.
 ```bash
 # copy/download the "p.patch" file from my repo and past at the root of Tensorflow source code.
 git apply p.patch